psaikido/hugle.uk/pages/hk/sun/eyebrows.md

 "to see the nature with a
 compassionate heart"
 all eyes shifted back
-De Lin rocked on his cusion
+De Lin rocked on his cushion
 eyebrows lifted
 "not bad! not bad!"